Juche/ju_notes/guide/markdown.md

 :::

 ::: danger
-This is a dangerous warning
+This is a dangerous
 :::

-::: danger STOP
+::: danger 危险
 Danger zone, do not proceed
 :::